gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 | **Ferrari**| Leclerc|  **One-Stop**|  1  |     Medium → Hard |
 | **McLaren**| Norris |  **Two-Stop**|  2  |     Medium → Hard → Soft |

-Before analyzing the differing strategies it is important to state the pros and cons of each.
+Before analyzing the differing strategies it is important to state the pros and cons of each strategy.

-*One-Stop*
+**One-Stop**
 Pros:
 - Improve track position later in a stint.
 By pitting once, a team plays the long game of staying out on track when teams decide to pit later.
 This is ultimately in hopes of maintaining track position long enough until the ending stages of the race.

 Cons:
 - By only pitting once, it typically involves a compromise in racing pace.
-While it is benefitional to have stayed on track longer, for position, it requires less agressive driving to preserve the life of the tires.
-In the end, if executed poorly, the depleted tires could result in a loss of track position by cars with fresher tires.
+While it is benefitional to have stayed on track longer, for position, it requires more attention to preserving the life of the tyres.
+In the end, if executed poorly, the depleted tyres could result in a *loss* of track position by cars with fresher tyres.

-*Two-Stop*
+**Two-Stop**
 Pros:
-- An imporovement in racing pace, allowing the driver to driver with a more aggressive style to maximize the life of the tires.
+- An imporovement in racing pace, allowing the driver to driver with a more aggressive style to maximize the life of the tyres.

 Cons:
 - A potential loss in track position due to the extra pit.

+*Track Layout*
 The circuit at Monza has a reputation of being a high-degreation circuit, but due to the low drag setups and high speeds, degredation is minimized.
-However, this is simply in theory.
-The reality is there are hundreds of variables that dictate what makes a one-stop or two-stop strategy succeed.
+In addition, Monza underwent a renovation that involved resurfacing the track with new tarmac.
+This contributed to more degredation and graining compared to previous years.

+*Brief Summary Of What Led To The Results:*
 McClaren did well in qualifying, capturing front row spots on the grid at P1 and P2.
 Ferrari was not far behind with Leclerc starting P4 and Sainz starting P5.
 With McClaren showcasing good pace in qualifying, fans and analysts were eager to see if they were able to sustain such pace over the course of the grand prix.
 Charles Leclerc would go on to win the Italian Grand Prix by executing a risky one-stop strategy.
 With exceptional tire management, pace and executing by the pit crew, He was able to finish ahead of both McLarens, winning Ferrari's home race.

 **3. Lap Time & Telemetry Analysis**